enh3/organ-lab/README.md

 # OrganLab

 ## Overview
-OrganLab is a real-time synthesis program built with the pyo library by Olivier Bélanger.
+OrganLab is a real-time synthesis program built with the pyo library.
 Inspired by the pipe organ, OrganLab allows you to define various "stops" with varied timbral profiles using additive and subtractive synthesis.
 These stops can then be transformed in different ways, such as imploding or exploding the spectrum, applying frequency modulation, or treating the harmonic and transient content independently.
 This project is part of my master's research-creation project at the Université de Montréal, and represents a work in progress.
-Contributions are welcome!
+Contributions are welcome.

 ## Features
 - **Pipe Organ Synthesis:** Use `emulations.py` to define your palette of stops.